janshercs/learns/docs/_posts/2022-11-27-good-with-words-practices.md

 > Some recent campus actions border on the surreal.

 > For millennia, philosophers have understood that we don't see life as it is; we see a version distorted by our hopes, fears, and other attachments.

+## Exercise 2.1: Headlining

+Find a headline in the news that involves 2 parties and try to imagine what headlines would the local news put out on the same event.

+### Practice 1:

+Original headline

+> Iran eliminated from World Cup after narrow defeat by the US

+Iranian News

+> Almost there, but not quite: Iran out of the World Cup after narrow defeat by the US.

+US News

+> Team USA defeats Iran in World Cup, heads to final 16.

+### Practice 2:

+Original headline

+> Chinese authorities seek out COVID-19 protesters

+Chinese News

+> Authorities pursue disruptors of peace.

+Foreign News

+> Chinese authorities prosecutes COVID-19 protesters.